niall-calvert/Diversity-Thompson-Sampling-for-Bayesian-Optimization-Toy-Example/README.md

-# Diversity Filtered Batch Thompson Sampling
+# Diversity-Filtered Batch Thompson Sampling

-This project implements a simple modification of batch Thompson sampling for Bayesian optimization.
-The baseline follows the BoTorch Thompson sampling tutorial: at each optimization step, a Gaussian process surrogate model is fit to the observed data, a large Sobol candidate set is generated over the normalized input domain, and `MaxPosteriorSampling` is used to choose the next batch of evaluation points.
+This project builds on the BoTorch batch Thompson sampling tutorial for Bayesian optimization.
+In the baseline method, a Gaussian process model is fit to the observed data, a Sobol candidate set is generated, and `MaxPosteriorSampling` selects the next batch of points to evaluate.

-The modification is to oversample Thompson candidates before selecting the final batch.
-Instead of directly requesting `batch_size` points from Thompson sampling, the algorithm first requests a larger pool of candidates:
+My modification oversamples Thompson candidates before choosing the final batch.
+Instead of sampling only `batch_size` points, it first samples a larger pool:

 ```python
 X_pool = thompson_sampling(X_cand, num_samples=pool_size)
 ```

-where `pool_size` is larger than the final batch size, for example `pool_size = 5 * batch_size`.
-These points are all promising because each one was selected as the maximizer of a sampled posterior function over the candidate set.
+For example, `pool_size = 5 * batch_size`.

-A diversity filter is then applied to this pool.
-The filter greedily builds the final batch by starting with the first Thompson sampled point and then accepting later points only if they are at least `min_dist` away from all points already selected.
-The final batch is:
+Then, a diversity filter selects the final batch by keeping points that are at least `min_dist` away from the points already chosen:

 ```python
 X_next = diversity_filter(X_pool, batch_size, min_dist=0.05)
 ```

-Only `X_next` is evaluated by the objective function.
+Only `X_next` is evaluated.

-The goal of this method is to reduce spatial redundancy in batch Bayesian optimization.
-Vanilla batch Thompson sampling can select points that are technically distinct but very close together in the input space.
-When evaluations are run in parallel, this can waste part of the batch exploring nearly the same region multiple times.
-By oversampling first and then selecting a more spread-out subset, the method encourages the batch to cover multiple promising regions while still using Thompson sampling to focus on high-value areas.
+The goal is to reduce redundancy in batch Bayesian optimization.
+Standard batch Thompson sampling can choose points that are very close together, which may waste parallel evaluations.
+By oversampling first and filtering for distance, the batch is encouraged to cover more promising regions.

-This approach is not intended to make batch generation faster.
-It may be slightly slower because it draws more Thompson samples.
-The intended benefit is improved sample efficiency through more diverse parallel evaluations.
+This method is not meant to be faster.
+It may be slightly slower because it samples more points.
+The intended benefit is better sample efficiency from more diverse batches.

+I also briefly included Cholesky decomposition at one point as part of the implementation, mainly to connect the sampling step to how correlated Gaussian posterior samples can be drawn.